Deutsch: Stärke / Español: Almidón / Português: Amido / Français: Amidon / Italiano: Amido

 Related Articles to the term 'Starch'

-Rice in the industrial and industry context refers to its cultivation, processing, and distribution as . . .
+Urethane in the industrial context refers to a class of chemical compounds known for their versatility . . .
 Read More

 Flour in the industrial and industry context refers to the product obtained by milling and grinding cereal . . .
 Read More